Ryan Kuehl

-Ryan Philip Kuehl (born January 18, 1972) is a former American football long snapper in the National Football League (NFL).
+Ryan Phillip Kuehl (born January 18, 1972) is an American former professional football long snapper in the National Football League (NFL).

-Early years
+Early life

 Kuehl attended Walt Whitman High School in Bethesda, Maryland, where he was a prep All-American selection as a senior.
 One of Kuehl's notable high school achievements was scoring the Vikings' only playoff touchdown in nearly 20 years on a late game scoring strike from quarterback Andy Eichberg in the 1988 MD state playoff loss to the Randallstown Rams.
 It was the Vikings' only score that day.

 Kuehl was a four-year letterman at the University of Virginia and was named second-team All-ACC at defensive tackle (1994).